Alex223124/awesome-open-ror/README.md

 ## Crowdfunding

-* [Producerun](https://github.com/producerun/producerun) - The first open source crowd buying from the farmers to your local communities.
+* [Producerun](https://github.com/producerun/producerun) - Crowd buying from the farmers to your local communities.
+* [Catarse](https://github.com/catarse/catarse) - Crowdfunding platform for creative projects in the world.

 ## Community-support

 * [Teikei](https://github.com/teikei/teikei) - A web application for managing groups and farmers following the idea of community-supported agriculture.

 ## Other-awesome-lists